DCC-EX/dcc-ex.github.io/docs/reference/accessories/suppliers.rst

 .. rst-class:: clearer

-David provides the files to make a 3D printed case or can sell an already made case to fit the Mega DCC-EX Command Station with a motor shield, WiFi shield, and LCD display.
+David provides the files to make a 3D printed case or can sell an already made case to fit the Mega |EX-CS| with a motor shield, WiFi shield, and LCD display.
 He has several designs.

 .. image:: /_static/images/suppliers/david_yale_case.png
    :alt: David Yale DCC-EX case